MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-howto-e2e.md

 # Node.js development with Visual Studio Code and Azure

-This tutorial illustrates taking an existing Node.js app, "containerizing" it (with Docker), and then deploying the app to the cloud.
+This tutorial illustrates taking an existing Node.js app, "containerizing" it (with Docker), and then deploying the app to Azure using Visual Studio Code.

 The tutorial makes use of a simple todo app created by and published by [Scotch.io](https://scotch.io/tutorials/creating-a-single-page-todo-app-with-node-and-angular).
 It is a single-page MEAN app, and therefore, uses MongoDB as its database, Node/Express for the REST API/web server, and Angular.js 1.x for the front-end UI.